ODonnellM/clickLight/README.md

 ## The API

-Clicklight provides five methods that can be called through the clicklight function itself by passing string identifiers into an instance.
-Each instance is tied to the image it was built on, to get back at it, just call clicklight on the image you want to affect the instance of.
+Clicklight provides methods that can be called through clicklight by passing string identifiers into an instance.

-For manipulating state there are four methods and a fifth for updating the config file during runtime
+Each instance is tied to the image it was built on, to get back at it, just call clicklight on the image you want the instance of.

 ```javascript
 $('#thisImg').clicklight('set', 'ID', 'COLOR');